Rugby union in Zambia: Club Competition

 Zambia has an active league that has recently been amended to consist of a Super 8 format with a second league comprising smaller clubs and second teams from the Super 8.
 The season runs from March to October and consists of a period of time for league matches, a break for sevens rugby.

 Most clubs start training in the middle of January ready for the season to begin in March.
 League matches are played up until the start of June when a break is taken to allow concentration on sevens events.
 During the months break there are a number of local 7s events including the Rhino Sevens in Ndola, the Mufulira Sevens (the first sevens tournament held in Zambia) and the Mosi Sevens in Lusaka.
 The league continues again in July and generally runs through to October when the knock out cup competition takes place.

 In Lusaka there are four active rugby clubs.
 Lusaka Rugby Club, Nkwazi rugby team, Green Buffaloes (the army team) and Red Arrows (the air force team) all play within Lusaka Showgrounds (see map on the Lusaka Rugby Club page) and both Lusaka Rugby Club and Red Arrows have an active club house with a number of facilities available for members and signed-in guests.

 On the Great North Road between Lusaka and the Copperbelt is the town of Kabwe, home of Green Eagles Rugby Club.

 In the Copperbelt, rugby is most popular, near or surpassing football.
 Towns all have their own rugby teams with a varying degree of facilities available at each club.
-Diggers Rugby Club in Kitwe has over the past few years been the most successful of the Copperbelt clubs and is the most active in terms of the number of players and of social activities happening at the club.
-They even have another team, Diggers B, active in the B-League.
+Diggers Rugby Club in Kitwe has over the past few years been one of the more successful Copperbelt clubs.
+They also have another team, Diggers B, active in the B-League.
 Nchanga Rugby Club are in Chingola, Roan Rugby Club are in Luanshya, Konkola Rugby Club is in Chilalabombwe and Mufulira popularly known as 'Reggae Boys', Ndola 'Killer Bees' and Chibuluma each have their own rugby club.
 Other teams are Kanshanshi in Solwezi, Prison Leopards in Kabwe while Kitwe Playing Fields and Chandesi have clubs in their respective towns.

 The Roan Antelope Club in Luanshya formerly held the record for highest goal posts in the world, and were recognised by the Guinness Book of Records - they were 110 ft, 6 inches high.

 Youth

 Rugby is becoming increasingly popular with it being very active in schools such as Mpelembe Secondary School, Kitwe Boys, David Kaunda Technical School, Icengelo and Lechwe, both of the latter are Trust Schools.
 Two annual tournaments sponsored First Quantum Minerals (FQM) are hosted, one for Fifteens and the other for Sevens.
 Mpelembe and Icengelo have been the two most successful.
-Mpelembe went on to get sponsorship from mobile service providing giant, MTN, which was recently withdrawn.
+Mpelembe went on to get sponsorship from mobile service provider MTN, which was recently withdrawn.